RandomSearch18/a-level-project/docs/readme.md

   - However, once again, turn restrictions don't apply to pedestrians.
 Since pedestrians simply have to follow the physical shape of pavements and footpaths, it makes more sense to pick an abstraction that's closer to the physical layout of paths.
 - **Different weights based on direction of travel**: Factors such as steepness of the path would be different depending on which way the path is being traversed, so it would be derivable to have separate edges for each direction, each with their own weights.
   - In my eyes, this is the most compelling technical reason to choose a directed graph, as having weights that depend on direction wouldn't make sense to implement with an undirected graph
-  - However, since I don't plan to incorporate elevation data into the routing engine, and I can't think of any other common-enough cases where weight should differ based on direction, I should still be able to use an undirected graph.
+  - In this project, I don't plan to incorporate elevation data into the routing engine, and I can't think of any other common-enough cases where weight should differ based on direction, I should still be able to use an undirected graph.

 I have not tested or researched the differences in performance between undirected and directed graphs, but I don't expect a directed graph to be drastically faster than an undirected graph.